Saraipolio/SaraiPolio/README.md

 - 🔭 I’m currently working on
   - Moving all of my projects from my school GitHub to this personal one!
-  - An 'About Me' website coded with React
+  - An 'About Me' website

 - 🌱 I’m currently learning
   - Swift! *super excited to try and recreate a game I love to play called "Cats and Soup"